 ODJFS uses the following methodology to distribute available funds for this allocation.

-(1) When the statewide allocation is the same as the preceding year, county allocation amounts are calculated by applying the formula listed in paragraph (D)(4) of this rule.
-Increases and decreases in each county's federal social service allocation are capped at four per cent of the preceding state fiscal year's (SFY's) allocation amount.
-Individual county increases of more than four per cent are proportionately distributed to counties experiencing more than a four per cent decrease.
+(1) When the statewide allocation is the same as the preceding year, or has a decrease less than four per cent, ODJFS calculates each county allocation amount by applying the formula listed in paragraph (D)(4) of this rule.
+ODJFS caps increases and decreases in each county's allocation amount at four per cent of the county's preceding year's allocation.
+ODJFS proportionately distributes county increases of more than four per cent to counties experiencing more than a four per cent decrease.

-(3) When there is more than a four per cent decrease in the statewide allocation amount, ODJFS does not apply the formula in paragraph (D)(4) of this rule, but decreases each CDJFS's preceding SFY allocation by the percentage of change to the statewide allocation amount.
+(3) When there is more than a four per cent decrease in the statewide allocation amount from the preceding year, ODJFS does not apply the formula in paragraph (D)(4) of this rule, but decreases each CDJFS's preceding SFY allocation by the percentage of change to the statewide allocation amount.

 (4) The formula is as follows:

-(a) ODJFS distributes five per cent of the federal social services allocation to each CDJFS based on each county's population.
+(a) ODJFS distributes five per cent of the statewide allocation to each CDJFS based on each county's population.

-(b) Five per cent of the statewide allocation is distributed to the CDJFS based on each county's property tax wealth factors, as measured by the total of the most recent real estate, public utility, and tangible personal property tax values reported by the Ohio department of taxation and as inversely compared statewide.
+(b) ODJFS distributes five per cent of the statewide allocation to the CDJFS based on each county's property tax wealth factors, as measured by the total of the most recent real estate, public utility, and tangible personal property tax values reported by the Ohio department of taxation and as inversely compared statewide.

-(c) The remaining amount of the allocation is distributed to the CDJFS using the following methodology:
+(c) ODJFS allocates the remaining balance to the CDJFS using the following methodology: